 - Unexpected steps or curbs without adequate warnings

-- Items like extension cords in the walkway
+- Items like extension cords in a walkway

 - Missing, broken, or weak handrails